 Just as I was about to declare the week a washout, one other thing happened.
 On Friday, I was at one of the three schools where I work with the School-Based Health Program.
 It was my last visit before summer vacation.
 I prepared a little healthy snack for the kids I had met with during the year and called them down individually to say good-bye.
 The message I try to instill in these young children is that they each have an amazing and wonderful body.
 They are all smart enough to choose to care for their bodies in various ways and can make many decisions for themselves about what and how they choose to eat.

 In this closing session, I asked these adorable nine to thirteen-year-olds, what have they been paying attention to based on things we had previously talked about.
-Without explanation, they each understood this vague question and all had at least a small answer.
+Without much explanation, they each understood this vague question and all had at least a small answer.
 Some had big impressive answers.
 My dimming faith was ignited once again.
 So, maybe this is the relevant dietary inquiry–What are we paying attention to?
 There is a lot to choose from in this crazy, nutty, nutrition world.

 What message would inspire you or what do you think we need to hear?
 Is the truth of the matter that our governments’ policies are incongruent with an appropriate dietary promotion or our personal experience as eaters?
 What are you paying attention to?

-Please allow yourself a creative moment to pen your own dietary haiku or jingle and send it along.
+Please allow yourself a creative moment to pen your own dietary haiku, jingle or other poetic expression and send it along in a comment.
 Let’s see what emerges.